MicrosoftDocs/sandbox/sandbox/functions-recipes/includes/durable-authoring-activities.md

 ## Authoring Activity Functions
-Activities are composed together in orchestration functions to create a stateful workflow.
+Activities are composed together in orchestrator functions to create a stateful workflow.
 Activities are where most of the processing happens for a given orchestration. `ActivityTriggerAttribute` is used to annotate functions as orchestration activities.

 Activity functions can accept either an instance of `DurableActivityContext` or a JSON serializable type as a parameter.
 The return values are serialized to JSON and persisted to the orchestration history table when the orchestrator function does checkpointing.